 Senior Manager Client Services

-As Senior Manager Client Services, Lornae's role is to ensure the smooth running of the Business School.
-Leading the general staff in the Dean’s office, she is responsible for the financial, administrative and personnel management of the Business School.
-Lornae also works on developing and implementing the Business School’s strategies and policies.
+As Senior Manager Client Services, Kath's role is to ensure the smooth running of the Business School.
+Leading the professional staff in the Dean’s office, she is responsible for the administrative management of the Business School.

 Graham's role is to provide strategic financial and non-financial information to the Pro-Vice-Chancellor and the Director Administration, and to ensure the funding allocation, budgets, compliance issues and other financial activities of the school are coordinated effectively.
 He also provides support and advice to the Departments managing the financial resources within the School.